menu

 For the size of the town, public transportation in Owings Mills is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Owings Mills, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Owings Mills in 2018 was $44,865, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $179,460 for a family of four.
+The per capita income in Owings Mills in 2022 was $45,609, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $182,436 for a family of four.
 However, Owings Mills contains both very wealthy and poor people as well.

 Owings Mills is an extremely ethnically-diverse town.
 The people who call Owings Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owings Mills residents report their race to be Black or African-American, followed by White.
+Owings Mills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.17% of the town’s residents.
 Important ancestries of people in Owings Mills include German, Irish, African, Nigerian, and English.

 The most common language spoken in Owings Mills is English.
 Other important languages spoken here include Spanish and African languages.